 As I sit writing this piece, I’m grooving to Built to Spill’s utterly superb Untethered Moon.
 Handling its reproduction are the following items: KEF LS50 loudspeakers, Vinnie Rossi LIO integrated amplifier w/ in-built phono stage and a Pro-Ject Xtension 10 turntable fitted with a Dynavector 10×5 cartridge.

 In the context of the numerous $100K+ systems seen/heard at audio shows, this could be considered ‘entry-level’.
-Some might even venture the term ‘affordable’ but that’s just white, middle-class privilege male talking.
+Some might even venture the term ‘affordable’ but that’s just the sound of white, middle-class, privileged men.
 We audiophiles see the value in this collection of boxes but with their sum total tipping the scales at around $10K this hi-fi rig is anything but affordable for your average thirty-something.
-US$10K is around one fifth of median household income in the USA:
+US$10K is around one-fifth of median household income in the USA:

 During last September’s panel discussion at Chester Group’s New York event in Brooklyn, the21st Century Audiophile theme was kicked off course by the simplest of questions: “What IS affordable?”.
 Steve Guttenberg suggested an amplifier combo from Dayton Audio and Lepai arriving below the $100 marker is where the conversation about audio gear ought to start.
 Music to this fella’s ears.

 With the New York event failing to properly capitalise on the youthful and cultural diversity of its Brooklyn location, I took Guttenberg’s germ of an idea and presented a more fully-cultured version to Marjorie Baumert, the organisational nouse behind Denver’s Rocky Mountain Audio Fest.
 Our conversation took place two weeks after New York during opening night drinks of her 2014 event.